Bladefidz/Creating-and-Developing-a-Tech-Startup-Notes/fostering-the-development-of-your-concept.md

 1. Design an experiment.
 2. Measure the gaps.
-3. Learn and rephrase the hypothesis or move on the next one.
+3. Learn and rephrase the hypothesis or move on the next one \(repeat to step 1 after filtration\).

 Summary: